lachlan2357/local-server-for-p5js/README.md

 This project functions no differently to how the `p5.js` fullscreen view works in terms of requesting files.
 Once cached, each local request for a project will not fetch from `editor.p5.js` unless the cache is first deleted.
 Because of this, it places less strain on the `editor.p5.js` server than loading the fullscreen view.

+## Disclaimer

+This project is no run by, connected to, authorised by or affiliated with `p5js` or the Processing Foundation in any way.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](./LICENSE) for more information.